MJingv/gogogo/dic.md

   really big part of componsation and stock is actually taxes for less than salary for people
 - you know,if somebody work to get 200 million dollars salary they would pay a lot of tax on that,if they get stock for taxes are much smaller which is another ensentive for company to pay the ceo in stock
-- so we've seen someone just to increase the panoty on stock by that which is sort of distance of company room trying to infalate the star price
+- so we've seen someone x just to increase the panoty on stock by that which is sort of distance of company room trying to inflate the star price
--
+- sth else that's just late from they're actually by the codition build and sand of introduce d a mouth ago ,specially looking at bank ceo that they would all through for the regulate to clock back any excess compensation
+- so that's real and recent by cordision development not take it all,at case in the bank fell, about as we say fell back,fell lately
+- let's help it ,it get some work
+- and the house you have ill see magt,a green to possible wake comgress's people shouldn't unstock
+- cause it's a sense the system mis against the regular working people who's making 56000 but still work very hard
+- we've watched ceo composition just jump through the ceiling wall,work productivity edge it up,the composition isn't keeping pay with it
+- how do we explain that?
+- is it about great ceo
+- well,the conimme swoft say,they're not great,they just try to do whatever they do can get away with which is whatever human will do ,you know ,any worker tries to burn as much as they're able to get payed
+- and if they can earn much then they might go out swear
+- but the problem that the formers will tell you that the rule has been stock against regular workers
+- you know,we're not the ones necessarily don't eating to the company who have a year of politation, that's other people
+- so x,just to say gap in to know that's continue to grow
+- how a lot people happy ,thanks you so much